 For we walk by faith, not by sight.
 2 Corinthians 5:7

 I remember back to a conversation with a wise friend who helped me understand how to put this into practice.
 My child had been diagnosed with a serious illness one that could very well result in death.
 My wise friend kindly pointed out the best way to get through this was to embrace the unexpected news and fully put my trust in, God.

 I thought to myself doesn’t he know I do trust God!
 But he went on to explain a different kind of faith, one that I never had fully allowed myself to experience.

 He stated, “I would need to make a decision upfront, was I going to be in 100 percent in trusting God and relying on my faith or not?”
 “Would I continue to rely on God even when the results were not what I wanted?”

-I went home that night and cried out to God, remembering all that he had done so far, and then…..
+At home that night I cried out to God, remembering all that he had done so far, and then…..

 I said it aloud, “I Will Trust You, God!”

 I would love to say it was a one-time decision and I never have to go back and work through the steps.
 But when things whirl out of control as they do I have to remind myself I already made this decision to put my trust in the Lord with my child.
 I often hear myself saying,

 “I don’t like this God, but if this is what it takes I am all in.”